Dubois, Wyoming: History

-The first occupants of the mountains and valleys surrounding what is now Dubois were members of the Sheepeaters, a group of Mountain Shoshone, who included the Wind River area in their regular annual migrations from the Great Plains through the mountains of Yellowstone and beyond.
+The first occupants of the mountains and valleys surrounding what is now Dubois were members of the Sheepeaters, a group of Mountain Shoshone.
+They included the Wind River area in their regular annual migrations from the Great Plains through the mountains of Yellowstone and beyond.
 The Wind River Valley surrounding Dubois contains numerous remnants of these people who lived in the area for many hundreds of years before they were relocated into a nearby reservation.
 Relics of their existence in the mountains and valleys around Dubois include numerous prehistoric petroglyphs, hunting traps and blinds, and stone tepee circles.

 The first Europeans to enter the area were trappers Francois and Louis Verendrye in 1742–43.
 In the years to follow, the Wind River valley was visited regularly by the Astorians and other fur trappers and hunters through the early 19th century.
 The first homesteaders arrived in the late 1870s.

 Butch Cassidy (Robert LeRoy Parker) owned and managed a ranch on the outskirts of Dubois, beginning in 1890.
 It is said that he was a frequent customer at Welty's General Store in Dubois, which is still in operation.
 A statue erected in the center of Dubois is modeled after Butch Cassidy.